tarantool/doc/doc/reference/tooling/tt_cli/build.rst

 ``tt build`` builds an application with the ``tt rocks make`` command.

-The fully built application will appear in the ``.rocks`` directory.
+The application dependencies will be downloaded into the ``.rocks`` directory, making the application ready to run locally.
-You can start it locally from your application directory.

 Pre-build and post-build scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~